-The Corporate Governance Decree and the Electricity Act set out certain specific rules regarding the organisation and corporate governance of the TSO, with a view to guaranteeing its independence and impartiality.
+The Corporate Governance Decree3 and the Electricity Act set out certain specific rules regarding the organisation and corporate governance of the TSO, with a view to guaranteeing its independence and impartiality.
 These rules relate more specifically to the transparency of the shareholder structure, the appointment of independent directors, the establishment of a Corporate Governance Committee, an Audit Committee and a Remuneration Committee, the application of rules related to conflicts of interests and opposition of interests with dominant shareholders and the establishment of an Executive Committee.
-The independence of the TSO requires in particular that (i) all members of the Board of Directors, the Audit Committee, the Remuneration Committee and the Corporate Governance Committee are non-executive directors and (ii) at least half of the members of the Board of Directors are independent directors.
-Additionally, the members of the Board of Directors committee, the Remuneration Committee Governance Committee are independent directors.
-Additionally, the members of the Board of Directors is the board of Directors of the board of Directors is the production or supply of electricity.
+The independence of the TSO requires in particular that (i) all members of the Board of Directors, the Audit Committee, the Remuneration Committee and the Corporate Governance Committee are non-executive directors and (ii) at least half of the members of the Board of Directors are independent directors and a majority of the members of the Audit Committee, the Remuneration Committee and Corporate Governance Committee are independent directors.
+Additionally, the members of the Board of Directors may not be members of the supervisory board or the board of directors of, or of the bodies that legally represent, an undertaking that fulfils any of the following functions; the production or supply of electricity.